 Photo by Diy13 from Getty Images

-A paradise located in the Bay of Bengal, where the Andamans rival the Maldives with far fewer crowds.
-Barefoot at Havelock is the perfect base, offering the archipelago’s most atmospheric beachfront villas.
-Seasoned divers recommend Dixon’s Point for its pristine reefs, while photographers shouldn’t miss the golden hour at Radhanagar Beach.
+A paradise located in the Bay of Bengal, where the Andamans rival the Maldives with far fewer crowds and better value.
+Barefoot at Havelock (now Swaraj Island) is the perfect base, offering the archipelago’s most atmospheric beachfront villas with eco-friendly bamboo architecture.
+Seasoned divers recommend Dixon’s Point for its pristine coral reefs, while photographers shouldn’t miss the golden hour at Radhanagar Beach.

 The most memorable experience?
-Night kayaking through bioluminescent waters with marine biologist-led tours.
+Night kayaking through bioluminescent waters with marine biologist-led tours—watch the water glow blue with every paddle stroke.
 For dinner, Something Different serves the island’s freshest grilled catch just steps from the beach, best enjoyed at their coveted corner table overlooking the water.
+Visit the cellular jail in Port Blair for a glimpse into India’s freedom struggle history.
+Scuba diving certification courses available for beginners.

 Getting There: